hyperstack-org/hyperstack/authorization-policies.md

 Note that `acting_user` is also used by Reactive-Record's permission system.

-Finally when a client page loads that has any `reactrb` components, synchromesh will setup connections to the server based on the current logged user of that page.

-Lets walk through what happens as the code runs:

-1. Client side code is configured (automatically) to connect to all channels available to the current user
-2. After the client loads the server receives the request to connect to the Team channel with the id of the team instance.
-3. The `Team` connection policy will be passed the current user, and the Team's id.
-4. Assuming the connection is allowed, the client will start receiving broadcasts on the team's instance channel.
-5. A `Todo` now changes
-6. All open channels will any `regulate_all_broadcasts` policies they have defined.
-7. The `regulate_broadcast` policy for the Todo model is run.
-8. Each channel receives a (possibly) filtered version of the changed record as defined by the policies.
+Our entire set of policies is defined in 29 lines of code of which 8 actually execute the policies.
+Our existing classes form the foundation, and we simply add synchromesh specific policy directives.
+Pretty sweet huh?

 ### Details

 Synchromesh uses *Policies* to *regulate* what *connections* are opened between clients and the server and what data is distributed over those connections.

 Connections are made on *channels* of data flowing between the server and a number of clients.
 Each channel is associated with either a class or an instance of a class.
-Typically the class represents an entity that can be authenticated like a `User` or an `AdminUser`.
-A channel associated with the class itself will broadcast data that is received by any member of that class.
+Typically the channel class represents an entity (or is associated with an entity) that can be authenticated like a `User`, an  `AdminUser`, or a `Team` of users.
+A channel associated with the class itself broadcasts data that is received by any member of that class.
 A channel associated with an instance is for data that is available only to that specific instance.

 As models on the server change (i.e. created, updated, or destroyed) the changes are broadcast over open channels.
 What specific attributes are sent (if any) is determined by broadcast policies.